What you need to know

 Add movement to your day

 It only takes five minutes to boost your mood, improve your physical health, and see long-term benefits to your body.

-Start small: Lace up those shoes and start moving!
-Track your progress or reward yourself by buying a tracker or new active wear, and pay less for them through Beneplace.
+Start small: Lace up those shoes, and start moving!
+If you’d like to track your progress or reward yourself, consider buying yourself a tracker or new activewear.
+Pay less for these types of items (and others) through Beneplace.